Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for various clients

-- Developed strong skills developed in Excel and PowerPoint
+- Developed strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication skills
+- Achieved strong teamwork and communications abilities

 Skills: